From Tables to Time: Extending TabPFN-v2 to Time Series Forecasting

 In this section, we present \tabpfnts, a novel approach to using \tabpfn for multi-step, univariate time series forecasting.
-We recast time series forecasting as a tabular regression problem, where each time series is treated as an independent table, as shown in Figure \ref{fig-method-overview}.
+We recast time series forecasting as a tabular regression problem, where a time series sequence is treated as a table, as shown in Figure \ref{fig:method-overview}.